vidhipapne/reTECHproject/README.md

 # reTECHproject
-it is a student teacher online portal system
+It is a student teacher online portal system